EternityForest/KaithemAutomation/kaithem/src/docs/kaithemobj.md

 ID is a unique string ID.
 What happens if you reuse these is undefined and wil be used to implement features later.

-tripDelay is the delay in seconds that the alarm remains tripped before becoming active.
+trip_delay is the delay in seconds that the alarm remains tripped before becoming active.

 Internally, alarms are state machines that may be in any of the listed